 - be available for training in PAL/PASS leadership, or have previously completed a minimum of 14 hours recognised training

 - have solid communication skills and strong English proficiency

 - provide students with opportunities to network and build relationships with other students, university staff and academics

-- enhanced knowledge of subject material
+- have enhanced knowledge of subject material

-- development of leadership and team work skills.
+- leadership and teamwork skills.

 Do I need to register to attend?